Score

 CRA Annex I Section 1(2) — Risk Assessment Requirements

-The CRA requires manufacturers to conduct a cybersecurity risk assessment before placing a product on the market and to update it when significant changes occur.
-The assessment must cover the product’s intended purpose, foreseeable conditions of use, and the entire product lifecycle.
-A risk assessment that covers only known past vulnerabilities is backward-looking — the CRA requires forward-looking assessment of the threats the product will face in deployment.
-A notified body will assess whether the risk assessment is proportionate to the product’s complexity and risk profile.
+Conduct the cybersecurity risk assessment before placing on market, update on significant change.
+Cover intended purpose, foreseeable use, and full lifecycle.
+A backward-looking patch of known past vulnerabilities isn’t enough — the regulation requires a forward-looking view of the threats the product will face in deployment, proportionate to its complexity and risk profile.

 --:--:-- AMBER CRA-02: Secure by Default